 If preventative measures aren't doing enough, consider spray or powder insecticides.
 Alternatively, seek professional help.
 Taking control of your environment will help maintain a healthy, pest-free home.

-We go to great lengths to ensure that all our DIY woodlice control products are effective & easy-to-use.
+We go to great lengths to ensure that all our DIY woodlice control products are effective, fast & easy-to-use.
+Explore our range of products to take control of your woodlice problems with confidence.